-Two contemporary novels featuring muted dramas and family tensions.
+Two contemporary novels featuring muted family tensions over a recent drama.

 When the young daughter of a comfortably placed family stops speaking, everything is up for examination within the family.
 Nothing is taken for granted any more.
 What does it take for such a fortunate family to be torn apart — and can the relationships recover?